Simplicial Ricci Flow: Ricci Flow on Simplicial Geometries

 \end{corollary}

-Leading to a motivation for our definition and proof of the corollary, and by way of introducing the proper background and motivations for this work, we express Hamilton's RF equation in an orthogonal vielbein basis in Sec.~\ref{sec:rf}.
+We express Hamilton's RF equation in an orthogonal vielbein basis in Sec.~\ref{sec:rf} so as to introduce the proper background and motivation for the definition of the RRF equations.
 In Sec.~\ref{sec:curvature} we provide an overview of the structure of the Riemann tensor ($Rm$), Ricci tensor ($Rc$) and scalar curvature ($R$) on a discrete piecewise--flat simplicial geometry.
-Following this in Sec.~\ref{sec:theorem}, we motivate Def.~1 and prove Cor.~1.
+In Sec.~\ref{sec:theorem} we motivate Def.~1 and prove Cor.~1.
 In Sec.~\ref{sec:RRF3}, we explicitly construct the 3--dimensional RRF equations and solve these analytically for two well known analytic examples, the 3--sphere and the 3--cylinder geometries.
 We conclude this manuscript in Sec.~\ref{Sec:Fini} by addressing a few important open problems.